-The Variation of your Flags determine what will be served to your users.
-When deciding the Default Flag Variation, consider what is an intuitive Variation for what you’re using the Flag for.
+The variations of your flags determine what will be served to your users.
+When deciding the default flag variation, consider what is an intuitive variation for what you’re using the flag for.
 For example:

 Create a set of rules with your team to ensure your rollouts run smoothly.
 There are a number of Harness Features you can utilize to help with this, such as using approval steps in pipelines or using the Harness Policy Engine.
 When creating roll out rules, it’s important to consider:

 - Types of roll outs you may run, and the strategy for each.

 - Rules that must be applied for all roll outs, for example, a rule stating that a flag cannot be switched on in your production environment until it has been tested in your QA environment for one week.

 It is likely that you’ll use many flags and it’s important to keep them organized and easy to understand what they are used for.
 One of the easiest ways to stay on top of them is to implement a naming convention that you follow for all flags Things to consider when creating a naming convention are:

 - Flag names should be unique.
 Although on the Harness Platform, only unique identifiers are enforced, it’s good practice to keep your flag names unique too so your team don’t confuse them.

 - Make the names user friendly; they should describe what the flag does.
 For example, EnableVersion2UI describes that the flag enables Version 2 of the user interface.